High Gas Foods and Non-Gassy Alternatives: 7 Smart Food Swaps for Better Digestive Health

-Eating in this way is much more satisfying than the blood sugar spikes and crashes of high fructose foods.
+Eating in this way is much more satisfying than the sugar spikes and crashes of high fructose foods.
 Most people also find their weight decreasing and energy levels rising when they switch out the bright packages for real food.
 As a bonus, most of the common causes of bloating and flatulence will be heavily reduced in your diet.

 With a much lower intake of high fructose corn syrup, most people can easily enjoy fruits that are higher in fructose like apples, grapes, pears, watermelon and cherries from time to time without digestive problems.

 Until you’ve largely ditched HFCS from your diet though, it’s best to limit these fruits for a while.
 Great tasting and low gas replacements include papaya, strawberries, pineapple, cantaloupe and citrus fruits.

 6. Gas-Forming Sugar Alcohols and a Healthy Replacement